asbru-cm/asbru-cm/doc/Manual/Preferences/MainOptions.md

 ## Icons Theme

-Starting with Ásbru 6.2 the applications offer 4 themes for icons.
+Starting with Ásbru 6.2 the applications offers 4 themes for icons.

 + default : Set of grey icons
 + asbru-color : Set of color icons